rudsonalves/finances/docs/Google.md

 # 3. Descrição completa

 "Finances" is a comprehensive financial management application developed by rudsonalves67@gmail.com.
 Its primary purpose is to empower users with efficient budget control, allowing them to create and manage accounts, track financial transactions sorted into customizable categories, and plan and execute budgets.
-This project drew inspiration from the Figma diagram named [Financy-App](https://www.figma.com/file/vQzApZhqZFDFp1td5K4asQ/Financy-App?type=design&mode=design&t=EFvH3bvOxfe8hSap-0) and initially took shape with insights from the YouTube channel [@devkaio](https://www.youtube.com/@devkaio), whose best practices and innovative ideas significantly contributed to its implementation.

 ## App Objectives